StabbyCutyou/spub/README.md

 [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/StabbyCutyou/spub)

 # What is Spub?
-Spub is a simple, channel-based asynchronous broadcast channel publishing wrapper.
+Spub is a simple, channel-based asynchronous broadcast publishing wrapper.

 With Spub, you can send once and have any number of receivers get a copy of the data.